pantrypoints/sp/content/en/research/indian/gospel/chapter-04b.md

 Śakti alone is the root of the universe.
 That Primal Energy has two aspects: vidyā and avidyā.
 Avidyā deludes.
 Avidyā conjures up 'woman and gold', which casts the spell.

 Vidyā begets devotion, kindness, wisdom, and love, which lead one to God.
 This avidyā must be propitiated, and that is the purpose of the rites of Śakti worship.

 "The devotee assumes various attitudes toward Śakti in order to propitiate Her: the attitude of a handmaid, a 'hero', or a child.
 A hero's attitude is to please Her even as a man pleases a woman through intercourse.

 "The worship of Śakti is extremely difficult.
 It is no joke.

-I passed two years as the handmaid and companion of the Divine Mother.
+I passed 2 years as the handmaid and companion of the Divine Mother.
 But my natural attitude has always been that of a child toward its mother.
 I regard the breasts of any woman as those of my own mother.

 ## Master's attitude toward women